 In Thailand, there are some major mobile carriers that provide Thailand SIM card and support eSIM services to prepaid customers:

 AIS (Advanced Info Service) is the largest mobile network operator in Thailand, providing 3G, and 4G mobile services to customers.

 AIS is known for its widespread coverage, offering excellent network quality throughout the country.
 It is one of the largest providers of both voice and data services, and is considered to be the largest mobile network operator in Thailand.
-With the speed at 43.52 Mbps as reported in Q1 2022, AIS offers the fastest mobile data in Thailand.
+With a speed at 43.52 Mbps as reported in Q1 2022, AIS offers the fastest mobile data in Thailand.

 AIS’s tourist SIM offers unlimited data, local and international calls, and SMS at affordable prices.

 Dtac (Total Access Communication) is the second-largest mobile network operator in Thailand, offering voice, data, and mobile internet services.

 Dtac has extensive coverage similar to AIS, but with a focus on urban areas.
 It is also known for its good network quality and reliable service, making it a popular choice for many consumers.